fermyon/spin-componentize/README.md

 ## Wit and Adapters

-spin-componentize and the abi conformance tests use custom wit definitions and component adapters built from wasmtime.
+spin-componentize and the abi conformance tests use component adapters built from wasmtime.

-See the [adapters README](./adapters/README.md) and [wit README](./wit/README.md) for more information.
+See the [adapters README](./adapters/README.md) for more information.